fhmjones/EOSC372-egeotraces/Assignment_egeotraces/data_documentation.md

     - Creates a column and adds the ratio data
     - Creates a column and adds the density data
     - Removes specific stations that have been indicated

+## Calculated Data
+The ratio and density data were both calculated.
+- The ratio data is calculated by changing the units of nitrate to be the same as the iron, and then dividing nitrate by iron.
+This performs the calculation for points where nitrate and iron are both measured at the same exact depth.
+- The density data is calculated using the [gsw library](http://www.teos-10.org/pubs/gsw/html/gsw_contents.html).
+Potential density anomoly is calculated using the `gsw.sigma0` function which takes in absolute salinity and temperature.
+The salinity from the original data is potential salinity, so the `gsw.SA_from_SP` function was used to get absolute salinity from potential salinity first.